Saud bin Faisal Al Saud: Timeline

 Prince Saud was well regarded in the diplomatic community.

-In 1978 and also in 1985 Prince Saud raised awareness in Britain of Soviet activity in the Horn of Africa.
+In 1978 and also in 1985, Prince Saud raised awareness in Britain of Soviet activity in the Horn of Africa.
 In May 1985, he officially visited Iran and meetings were focused on the annual pilgrimage of Iranians to Mecca.
 He asked Condoleezza Rice to focus on "key substantive issues" of the Palestinian-Israeli conflict.
 He complained that US banks were auditing Saudi Embassy banks illegally.
 He asserted that auditors were "inappropriate and aggressive".
 He also declared that the Saudi Embassy has diplomatic immunity.

 Prince Saud said in 2004 that Saudi Arabia would like to reduce its dependence on U.S.-dominated security arrangements.
 In July 2004, he claimed the real source of problems in the Middle East were not Muslims but "injustice and deprivation inflicted in the region".
 In August 2007, he denied allegations that terrorists were travelling from Saudi Arabia to Iraq and claimed it was vice versa.

 On 10 March 2006, he met with Hamas leaders in Riyadh.
 In July 2006, he urged U.S. President George W. Bush to call for a ceasefire in the Lebanon bombing.
 In January 2008, he supported parliamentary elections in Pakistan.
 He indicated that Pakistan did not need "overt, external interference" to solve political division.
-He commended Nawaz Sharif as stable bipartisan candidate.
+He commended Nawaz Sharif as a stable bipartisan candidate.

 In February 2010, he told General Jones to distinguish between friends and enemies in Pakistan rather than using indiscriminate military action.
 He insisted that Pakistan's army must maintain its credibility.
 In November 2010, he led the Saudi delegation at the G-20 Summit.

 In January 2011, he withdrew out of mediation efforts to reinstate a government in Lebanon.
 In March 2011, he went to Europe to rally support for Saudi Arabia's intervention in Bahrain.

-After U.S. Gulf Cooperation Council forum at the GCC secretariat in Riyadh on 31 March 2012, he said it was a "duty" to arm the Syrian opposition and help them defend themselves against the daily bloody crackdown by forces loyal to President Bashar al-Assad.
+After the U.S. Gulf Cooperation Council forum at the GCC secretariat in Riyadh on 31 March 2012, he said it was a "duty" to arm the Syrian opposition and help them defend themselves against the daily bloody crackdown by forces loyal to President Bashar al-Assad.
 Commenting on the fragile security situation, Prince Saud noted that: "One of the most important causes is the continuation of the unresolved conflict as well as the continuation of the Israeli aggression policy against the Palestinians.
 "We have discussed, in the meeting, many issues, especially the heinous massacre against the Syrian people.
 We also discussed the latest developments in Yemen, and reviewed the overall developments and political situation in the Persian Gulf region, the Middle East and North Africa, as well as their repercussions on the security and stability of the region and the world," Prince Saud said.